Maimonides and Aquinas

 A. Perfect Happiness = Eternal happiness in contemplation of God.

-2. Happiness here and now is intermediate goal.
-Lead the good life here and now in preparation for eternal bliss.
+2. Happiness here and now is the intermediate goal.
+We should lead the good life here and now in preparation for eternal bliss.

 3. We can lead the good life here and now through our natural human powers.

-4. In order to achieve salvation need Grace.
+4. In order to achieve salvation need Grace and Revelation.
 (Note the dual nature of the human condition.
 Natural and supernatural)

 B. Ethics is about how to get happy.
 Point of being good is to be happy.
 Definitely not an altruistic ethic...but it will turn out that it's not selfish either.